ethanratnofsky/Plus/README.md

 7. Load the extension by clicking "Load unpacked" and selecting the extension's `dist` directory.

 ## Roadmap
+- [x] Add a feature to automatically toggle darker color schemes based on users' desktop preferences.
 - [ ] Add a configuration UI to allow users to enable/disable features.